-Spring break is nearly over but there’s still a few months of the school year to trudge through.
+Spring break is over but there’s still a month or more of the school year to trudge through.
 Keeping kids motivated at the end of the school year can certainly be a challenge.
-With the weather getting nicer and spring sports and activities in full swing, it’s easy to lose sight of grades and homework, and before you know it, you’re scrambling to get your kiddo to complete late work and boost his or her GPA before the last bell.
+With the weather getting nicer and spring sports and activities in full swing, it’s easy to lose sight of grades and homework.
+Before you know it, you’re scrambling to get your kiddo to complete late work and finish projects before the last bell.
 This year, be proactive and stay on top of homework with these easy tips:

 Structure It Up